 Two years later French explorer Marion du Fresne caught a glimpse of the peak and dubbed it ‘Le Pic de Mascarin’ after his ship.

-The chief Tahurangi was reputed to have been first to conquer the peak.
+The chief Tahurangi is reputed to have been first to conquer the peak.
 He lit a fire on the summit to claim the land for his tribe, about 1420.

 New Zealand Company naturalist Ernst Dieffenbach was the first Pākehā to climb Mt Taranaki.
 He made two unsuccessful attempts in 1839, accompanied by Māori guides.
-On 23 December of that year, with Wellington whaler James (‘Worser’) Heberley, he finally reached the summit.
+On 23 December, with Wellington whaler James (‘Worser’) Heberley, he finally reached the summit.

 Jane Maria Atkinson was the first Pākehā woman to climb Mt Taranaki, with her husband Arthur and five others in February 1855.
 Each day, the men cut a line through the bush before returning in the evening to Maria, who remained at their camp, cooking.
 After eating they all moved forward along the newly cut track and made camp for the night.

 For generations Taranaki Māori battled for official restoration of the mountain’s Māori name.
 In 1985 the New Zealand Geographic Board approved the name change, beginning an emotionally charged debate.
 Tempers flared on radio talkback shows and in newspaper correspondence.
-The next year it was announced that both Taranaki and Egmont would be official names for the peak.
+In 1986 it was announced that both Taranaki and Egmont would be official names for the peak.
 Following Treaty of Waitangi negotiations between Taranaki iwi and the Crown, it was announced in 2019 that from 2020 the mountain would be known only as Taranaki Maunga.
 Egmont National Park would be renamed Te Papakura o Taranaki.

 Recognising the importance of the forest cover on the mountain, the Taranaki Provincial Council reserved a large area in 1875.
 In 1881 the mountain and land within a radius of 6 miles (9.6 kilometres) was made a forest reserve to preserve the timber resource – a far-sighted decision for the time.
 The Egmont National Park Act 1900 made Mt Taranaki, with the Pouākai and Kaitake ranges, New Zealand’s second national park.